4 San

 the right mix of transportation modalities are

-in mind, a look at the Plot Plan shows how the landscape
+in mind (they are denser now), a look at the Plot Plan shows how the landscape

 can remain almost entirely open while providing perimeter